niobio-cash-classic/gateway-woocommerce/README.md

 2. Install "NBR for WooCommerce" wordpress plugin just like any other Wordpress plugin.
 3. Activate.
 4. Download and install on your computer Niobio Cash Wallet program from: https://niobiocash.org/
 5. Copy and setup your wallet on the server.
 Change permission to executable.
-Run karbod as a service.
+Run niobiod as a service.
 6. Generate Container (optionally reset containter to view only container and add view only address).
 Run walletd as a service.
 7. Get your wallet address from walletd.
 8. Within your site's Wordpress admin, navigate to:
-	    WooCommerce -> Settings -> Checkout -> Karbo
+	    WooCommerce -> Settings -> Checkout -> Niobio Cash
 	    and paste your wallet address into "Wallet Address" field.
-9. Select "Niobio Cash provider" = "Local Wallet" and fill-in other settings at Karbo management panel.
+9. Select "Niobio Cash provider" = "Local Wallet" and fill-in other settings at Niobio Cash management panel.
 10. Press [Save changes]
 11. If you do not see any errors - your store is ready for operation and to access payments in NBR!